Skip to main contentSkip to navigation

 My Micron 5400 PRO shows SMART warning for media wearout.
 Can you recover it?

-The Micron 5400 PRO uses 176-layer 3D TLC NAND with a Micron proprietary SATA controller.
+The Micron 5400 PRO uses 176-layer 3D TLC NAND with a proven enterprise SATA controller.
 When SMART attribute 202 (Percent Lifetime Used) reaches the manufacturer threshold, the drive may transition to read-only mode or become inaccessible depending on the firmware revision.
 PC-3000 SSD can access the drive in technology mode to extract data even when the firmware has locked out standard SATA commands.
-Recovery cost depends on the NAND health; firmware-level access typically runs $900 to $1,200.
+Recovery cost depends on NAND health and falls under our standard SSD firmware recovery tier.

 Can you recover a Micron 7450 that failed after a data center power event?